Dugan Aguilar

 Dugan Aguilar (1947–2018) was a Native American photographer whose work has been exhibited by major museums.
 He is "among the first Native photographers to document Native life in Yosemite and California through his own vision."

 Early life

 Robert Dugan Aguilar was born on August 8, 1947, in Susanville, California, where he grew up.
 His mother's family was Maidu from the Green River Rancheria and Achomawi living on Hat Creek.
 His father was Northern Paiute from the Walker River Indian Reservation in Nevada.
-Aguilar also has some Irish ancestry and preferred the name Dugan, which means "of dark complexion" in Gaelic.
+Aguilar also has some Irish ancestry and used the name Dugan, which means "of dark complexion" in Gaelic.

 Military service

 Aguilar served in the Marines during the Vietnam War for 13 months.
 The Maidu community made him a warrior when he returned and gave him a beaded golden eagle feather award.
 His mother transformed his uniform into a quilt.

 Education

 Aguilar graduated from California State University, Fresno in 1973.
 He studied photography at the graduate level at University of California, Santa Cruz; University of California, Davis; and University of Nevada, Reno.